poohcom1/godot_dialogue_manager_typecheck/README.md

 ## Features

 - Adds an editor tool at `Project > Tools > Dialogue > Check Type` to analyze the type correctness of a dialogue file.
-- [Planned] A script that can be used in CI to verify all dialogue files in a project.
+- Adds a scene script that can be used in CI to verify all dialogue files in a project.

-## Type Coverage
+### Type Coverage

 | Case                       | Example                         | Covered        | Comment                                                        |
 | -------------------------- | ------------------------------- | -------------- | -------------------------------------------------------------- |